Electronics and Computer Engineering Technology (Certificate T0906)

 Certificate T0906

-The Electronics and Computer Engineering Technology (ECET) certificate program prepares individuals either for initial employment or for enhancement of existing skills in the electronics field, or for transfer into B.S. programs in Electronics Technology or Industrial Technology offered in the CSU system.
-Required courses for the certificate — many of which articulate directly to their equivalents at the CSUs are the same as for the ECET A.S. degree program except for the college General Education requirement.
+The Electronics and Computer Engineering Technology (ECET) degree program prepares individuals either for initial employment or for enhancement of existing skills in the electronics field.
 In addition to exposing students to core topics such as components and circuits, the program includes coursework in advanced areas including microcontrollers and interfacing, communications, and industrial electronic controls.
-Nearly all laboratories have new, state-of-the-art equipment to provide students with quality, hands-on learning experiences.
+Nearly all laboratories have equipment to provide students with quality, hands-on learning experiences.

-Students completing the ECET certificate program possess ample skills to make them versatile employees.
-Typical technician-level job classifications include field service technician, field engineer, computer service technician, customer service technician, communications technician, maintenance technician, and electronics technician.
-All students completing the certificate program are automatically eligible to receive, without further examination, the 4th class technician license from the National Association of Radio and Telecommunications Engineers (N.A.R.T.E.).
+Students completing ECET degree and certificate programs possess ample skills to make them versatile employees.
+Typical technician-level job classifications include field service technician, fields engineer, computer service technician, customer service technician, communications technician, maintenance technician and electronics technician.

 Required Courses